 Millions of parents swear he helped get their children to sleep through the night, but Richard Ferber, M.D., isn't sure whether or not to be proud.
-He's dedicated his life to studying sleep and helping parents survive night wakings, early wake-ups, and nap anarchy (he directs the Center for Pediatric Sleep Disorders at Children's Hospital Boston), but he's not so happy that his name has become synonymous with leaving babies alone to "cry it out."
-A few years ago, he published a major overhaul of his best-selling book, Solve Your Child's Sleep Problems, to help correct that misconception, but the label still sticks.
-In an exclusive interview with Babytalk senior editor Patty Onderko, the sleep guru chatted about his ongoing work at the center and the legacy he hopes to leave.
+He's dedicated his life to studying sleep and helping parents survive night wakings, early wake-ups and nap anarchy (he directs the Center for Pediatric Sleep Disorders at Children's Hospital Boston), but he's not so happy that his name has become synonymous with leaving babies alone to "cry it out."
+He published a major overhaul of his best-selling book, Solve Your Child's Sleep Problems, to help correct that misconception, but the label still sticks.
+The sleep guru chatted with us about his ongoing work at the center and the legacy he hopes to leave.

 Richard Ferber, M.D.: It's flattering that my name is out there, but it suggests a misunderstanding of what I've been teaching for so long that it concerns me.
 I've always believed that there are many solutions to sleep problems, and that every family and every child is unique.
 People want one easy solution, but there's no such thing.
 I never encouraged parents to let their babies cry it out, but one of the many treatment styles I described in my book is gradual extinction, where you delay your response time to your baby's wakings.
 I went to great pains in the second edition to clarify that that treatment is not appropriate for every sleep issue, of which there are many.
 So if someone tells me they tried my "method," I know they only read one small part of my book.

-BT: That sounds like you're suggesting letting them cry, though.
+P: That sounds like you're suggesting letting them cry, though

-BT: You and your team at the center are continually studying the science of sleep.
-What are some of your latest findings?
+P: You and your team at the center are continually studying the science of sleep.
+What are some of your latest findings

 RF: We've found that infants don't need nearly as much sleep as we once thought.
 The idea that 4-month-olds can sleep 15 or 16 hours a day is wishful thinking, yet parents believe there's something wrong if their child is sleeping less.
 Many parents complain that their baby wakes up too early, at 5 a.m., and they want to try letting her cry it out until 7 a.m.
 But if the child naps for two hours and goes to bed at 7 p.m., that's 12 total hours of sleep.
 She may not need more than that, so making her stay in the crib another two hours isn't a great idea.